-- -AprintAllQualifiers, -AprintVerboseGenerics, -Anomsgtext Amount of detail in messages; see Section 32.12.1. - -Adetailedmsgtext Format of diagnostic messages; see Section 32.12.2. - -Aignorejdkastub, -ApermitMissingJdk, -AparseAllJdk, -AstubDebug Stub and JDK libraries; see Section 32.12.3. - -Afilenames, -Ashowchecks, -AshowInferenceSteps Progress tracing; see Section 32.12.4. - -AoutputArgsToFile Output the compiler command-line arguments to a file.
+- -AprintAllQualifiers, -AprintVerboseGenerics, -Anomsgtext -AdumpOnErrors Amount of detail in messages; see Section 33.12.1. - -Adetailedmsgtext Format of diagnostic messages; see Section 33.12.2. - -Aignorejdkastub, -ApermitMissingJdk, -AparseAllJdk, -AstubDebug Stub and JDK libraries; see Section 33.12.3. - -Afilenames, -Ashowchecks, -AshowInferenceSteps Progress tracing; see Section 33.12.4. - -AoutputArgsToFile Output the compiler command-line arguments to a file.
 Useful when the command line is generated and executed by a tool, such as a build system.
 This produces a standalone command line that can be executed independently of the tool that generated it (such as a build system).
 That command line makes it easier to reproduce, report, and debug issues.
 For example, the command line can be modified to enable attaching a debugger.
-See Section 32.12.5. - -Aflowdotdir, -Averbosecfg, -Acfgviz Draw a visualization of the CFG (control flow graph); see Section 32.12.6. - -AresourceStats, -AatfDoNotCache, -AatfCacheSize Miscellaneous debugging options; see Section 32.12.7. - -AprintGitProperties Print information about the git repository from which the Checker Framework was compiled.
+See Section 33.12.5. - -Aflowdotdir, -Averbosecfg, -Acfgviz Draw a visualization of the CFG (control flow graph); see Section 33.12.6. - -AresourceStats, -AatfDoNotCache, -AatfCacheSize Miscellaneous debugging options; see Section 33.12.7. - -Aversion Print the Checker Framework version. - -AprintGitProperties Print information about the git repository from which the Checker Framework was compiled.

 Some checkers support additional options, which are described in that checker's manual section.
-For example, -Aquals tells the Subtyping Checker (see Chapter 24) and the Fenum Checker (see Chapter 9) which annotations to check.
+For example, -Aquals tells the Subtyping Checker (see Chapter 25) and the Fenum Checker (see Chapter 10) which annotations to check.